Woman seated at a desk typing on her laptop Woman seated at a desk typing on her laptop Woman seated at a desk typing on her laptop

 According to an animal study published in Cell Death and Disease, mitochondrial dysfunction is also linked to sarcopenia.
 A study in Nature Communications took muscle biopsies from older adult men and found that those with sarcopenia had lower mitochondrial activity and low NAD+ levels.

-So staying active to support muscle mass and mitochondrial health by increasing NAD+ levels could be one way to maintain healthy mobility and keep sarcopenia at bay.
+So staying active to support muscle mass and mitochondrial health, thereby increasing NAD+ levels—could be one way to maintain healthy mobility and keep sarcopenia at bay.

 Supplementing with an NAD+ Precursor Can Add Another Layer of Support

-Successful aging takes a multi-faceted approach beyond physical activity.
-Diet, sleep, and stress management all play a role.
+Healthy aging takes a multifaceted approach that goes beyond physical activity.
+Diet, sleep, stress management, and other environmental and lifestyle factors all play a role.
 And while we can't turn back the hands of time, supplementing with NAD+ precursors can be an additional tool to support cellular health.

 NAD+ precursors are molecules that the body can convert into NAD+.
 Studies show that supplementing with precursors helps your body generate more NAD+.
 A study published in Scientific Reports concluded that supplementation with nicotinamide riboside (NR) effectively increases NAD+ levels in the body.

-A mouse study published in Cell Metabolism also found that supplementing with NR helped support muscle strength and endurance, likely by supporting mitochondrial health.
-In humans, NR supplements could decrease oxidative stress and may enhance physical performance in older adults, according to a study from the European Journal of Nutrition.
+A mouse study published in Cell Metabolism also found that supplementing with NR helped support muscle strength and endurance.
+In humans, NR supplementation can decrease oxidative stress and may enhance physical performance in older adults, according to a study from the European Journal of Nutrition.

-There's no doubt that a sedentary lifestyle is a risk factor for aging, but there are ways to offset that damage.
+There's no doubt that a sedentary lifestyle is a risk factor for aging, but there are ways to offset that damage—not to mention increasing physical activity, if possible.
 Increasing NAD+ levels with supplements like NR may help protect against some of the adverse effects of a sedentary lifestyle and support healthy aging.

 Key Takeaways: Physical Activity Is a Vital Component of Healthy Aging